Back in February 2013 I wrote about the ancient Persian yakchal buildings for making ice in winter and storing it until summer.

 I don’t have a Spanish example, but traces of blood were found in this clay floor from mid-18th century Montpelier.
 Here’s the floor, reconstructed.

 In countries with a history of the ritual slaughter of animals, it’s easy to imagine how blood would be used to waterproof clay floors.
-As a general rule, if your dishwasher or washing machine struggle to remove it, then it’s probably a good candidate for a natural binder for a paint or plaster.
+As a general rule, if your dishwasher or washing machine struggles to remove it, then it’s probably a good candidate for a natural binder for a paint or plaster.

 So much for clay-based plasters and renders.
 Tadelakt (a transliteration of the Arabic “تدلاكت”, meaning “massaged”or “rubbed”) is a traditional Moroccan waterproof surface created by polishing a lime-based plaster with a stone and then rubbing it olive oil soap into it.
 The olive oil soap provides oleic acid which, I learn, is “a fatty acid that occurs naturally in various animal and vegetable fats and oils.”
 Making tadelakt is very labour intensive and time consuming.